tarekow/AI-Prompt-Framework/README.md

 → You get a copy-paste answer that works for nobody in particular.

 **With the framework:**
 > "Act as a world-class IT career consultant.
-My goal is to become a CISO in Algeria.
-Here is my background: [20 years old, BTS student in network security, CCNA certifications...].
+My goal is to work in the Cybersecurity field.
+Here is my background: [tell the AI your background].
 Before answering, ask me the 7 most critical questions..."
 → You get a personalized, actionable roadmap.

 ---